 The scope of this dissertation is twofold.
 Firstly, I think through the consequences of Stiegler’s thesis on the pharmacology of Western hyperindustrial societies and the role of the university in sustaining an ethics of philia through a reconceptualisation of desire and otium.
 Secondly, I make the case for a feminist organology as a necessary precondition for the aforementioned reconceptualisation.
 To begin with, I explore Stiegler’s call for a spiritual awakening to a new ethics which recognises the libidinal and technical origins of the human, and the need to project new therapeutics.
 Next, I acknowledge Stiegler and Derrida’s contribution in emphasising the university’s responsibility of professing the truth and developing the civil society’s noetic capabilities.
 I then turn to Ahmed and hooks’ feminist ethical commitments, pedagogy and practice to illustrate the already-existing but concealed technical and libidinal therapeutics under the form of reproductive labour and acts of care in the civil society.
 We will see how systems of domination and despiritualising economies distribute inequalities through the gendering of bodies, aesthetics, sensibility and desire.
-In light of this, I argue that the future university ought to activate within, and contribute to a feminist general organology, as a transitional site circulated by transindividuating, transgressive practices which acknowledge, invent and theorise (as otium) the pharmacology of technics and desire.
+In light of this, I argue that the future university ought to be active within, and contribute to a feminist general organology, as a transitional site circulated by transindividuating, transgressive practices which acknowledge, invent and theorise (as otium) the pharmacology of technics and desire.
 This can be done by working closely with social movements and making use of new possibilities of transindividuation through new digital media.

 THE DISSERTATION AS A PHARMACOLOGICAL ARTEFACT